asyncapi/website/pages/docs/guides/message-validation.md

 - Broker: The broker acts as a bridge between the consumer and the producer because messages travel through the broker.

 Both producers and consumers can do validation.
 Consumer-side validation happens by discarding invalid messages based on provided parameters.
 Because consumers and producers cannot communicate directly, the AsyncAPI file dictates what should be included in the payload when a service produces a message.
-The AsyncAPI file also tells the consumer about the message's properties.
+The AsyncAPI document also tells the consumer about the message's properties.

 ```mermaid
 stateDiagram-v2